THRASTRO/astrometrylib/README.md

 Although the data in the index `fits` tables are also just in binary form, the parsing of the various options within the `fits` cards was more than just tedious.
-Also the used `qfits` library was less than idea to port to windows.
+Also the used `qfits` library was less than ideal to port to windows.
 Therefore it was way easier to just convert the `fits` indexes to a binary format which I call `anidx`.
 Note that the index will only work if it matches your machine' endianness (most machines today are little-endian, e.g. x86 or x64).
 The format is not really final (I should probably